wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;The same old four-fold negation of Nagarjuna: neither this nor that, nor both, nor either.
 My mind reels!

-**M:**&ensp;Your difficulty stems from the idea that reality is a state of consciousness, one among many.
+**M:**&ensp;Your difficulty stems from the idea that reälity is a state of consciousness, one among many.
 You tend to say, “This is real.
 That is not real.
-And this is partly real, partly unreal”, as if reality were an attribute or quality to have in varying measures.
+And this is partly real, partly unreal”, as if reälity were an attribute or quality to have in varying measures.

 **Q:**&ensp;Let me put it differently.
 After all, consciousness becomes a problem only when it is painful.
 An ever-blissful state does not give rise to questions.
 We find all consciousness to be a mixture of the pleasant and the painful.
 Why?